tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/Bijector.md

 Bijectors can be used to represent any differentiable and injective (one to one) function defined on an open subset of `R^n`.
-Some non-injective transformations are also supported (see "Non Injective Transforms" below).
+Some non-injective transformations are also supported (see 'Non Injective Transforms' below).

 #### Mathematical Details